 This Shared Resources director is a board-certified anatomic pathologist with many years of clinical and experimental research experience.

 TACMASR offers two primary types of services to UACC and UA research investigators that include Cellular and molecular analysis and Tissue acquisition and biobanking.

 The Tissue Acquisition and Cellular/Molecular Analysis Shared Resource (TACMASR) is a multi-faceted research service facility that offers:

 - Biorepository - procurement, storage, and retrieval of Cancer biorepository specimens as well as assistance with locating sample cohorts and access to other special collections.

-- Histology - paraffin & frozen samples, routine & special stains, Tissue MicroArrays (TMA).
+- Routine Histology - paraffin & frozen samples, routine & special stains, Tissue MicroArrays (TMA).

-- Immunostaining - Immunohistochemistry (IHC), In Situ Hybridization (ISH) using validated antibody staining protocols on automated platforms.
+- Immunostaining and in situ hybridization - Immunohistochemistry (IHC), In Situ Hybridization (ISH) using validated antibody staining protocols on automated platforms.

 - Pathology - experimental advice, quality control, and scoring.

-- Microscopy - brightfield slide scanning, brightfield and widefield fluorescence microscopic image capture, Leica SP5 confocal microscope (with live cell imaging capabilities), as well as assistance in accessing and using other microscopy techniques on campus.
+- Digital Imaging & Microscopy - brightfield slide scanning, brightfield and widefield fluorescence microscopic image capture, Leica SP5 confocal microscope (with live cell imaging capabilities), as well as assistance in accessing and using other microscopy techniques on campus.

 - Acquisition and preservation of tissues and body fluids

 - Clinical and pathological annotation of surgical biospecimens